 Can you tell us a bit more about automated analytics?

 As I mentioned, one of the main reasons for tracking app usage is to deliver the key information to our partners.
 This is done through aggregate reports on a weekly or monthly basis, so we made the commitment to automate it as much as possible.
-We have done this for a while and the old method, which was based on connecting to database replicas and running scripts on a local server.
+We have provided these reports for a while and the old method, which was based on connecting to database replicas and running scripts on a local server, was not optimal and has multiple issues.
 We decided to move to AWS, where data can be collected from different data sources and we have much more control over how we can use it.

 So, now we can run automated reporting that just collects the information and prepares the documents for our partners.
 Aside from that, the AWS dashboard generates graphs and tables that are readily accessible, and we devised a fillable template to generate more in-depth custom-set data aggregates.
 So, if you want information about a particular group of users, or a certain disease or drug, for example, this template can help you access that information much more easily.